Surfaces containing two circles through each point: Introduction

 Surfaces containing $2$ circles through each point are particular cases of surfaces containing $2$ conic sections through each point.
-The latter have been classified by Schicho \cite{schicho:2001}.
-Using Schicho's results, in \cite{Skopenkov-Krasauskas-15} the classification of the former has been reduced to solving the equation
+The latter have been classified by Brauner, Schicho, Lubbes \cite{Brauner, schicho:2001, Lubbes-14}.
+In the particular case of so-called supercyclides a classification was given by Degen \cite{Degen-86}.
+The Schicho classification is up to a weak equivalence relation (namely, up to linear normalization) and does not allow to extract the surfaces containing $2$ circles through each point.
+(We do not define the linear normalization because it is not used in the present paper.)
+But his results reduce finding such surfaces in $\mathbb{R}^n$ to solving the equation